Quick Start

 need to be replaced with the appropriate

-values.
 Note that if you set up your server to use SSH keys instead

-your private key can be found).
+with your private key (accordingly

 The second set of parameters is in vars/main.yml